Since I began to focus more and more on coins I figured I'd offer up some more wisdom (ha) regarding what to look for when considering buying a coin.

 Coins often become toned after years of being stored away.
 Vapors from drawer liners, coin roll paper, shelving paper etc. can cause all sorts of toning.
 Coin toning can intrinsically increase or decrease the value of coins.
 Natural coin toning can be quite beautiful.
 It can also be outrageously ugly.

 And because beauty is often times in the eye of the beholder, placing a value on a coin due to its toning can present problems.

 A coin that’s toned is in a normal "stage" of its life.
 It won’t disintegrate away before your eyes.
 Even in worst cases, the tone color will normally take centuries to reach its very darkest and usually its least attractive appearance.

 There are several factors in determining the value of a coin, but at the very top for most people is its eye appeal.
 If a coin is ugly, unless extremely rare, people aren’t going to buy it and the value will be lower.
 If a coin is attractive AND toned, it’ll likely be worth more to some people.

 With all things considered, a coin’s value is always going to be higher when it’s NATURALLY attractive.
 Historically, beautifully toned coins that are older garner a premium.
 It’s not just beauty that sets them apart but their "uniqueness".

 Above information copied with slight changes from: Coin News Net

-However, as I have tried to point out before, we are interested in "value" for our dollars in the future should (when) the Dollar crash(es)?
+However, as I have tried to point out before, I am interested in "value" for my dollars in the future when the Dollar crashes.
 I doubt if a coin with toning is going to be worth more at that time.
-People should be able to use them to barter with and who cares what it looks like?
-A certain amount of value is attached to looking good.
+People should be able to use them as barter, and who will care then what it looks like?
+A certain amount of value is attached to looking in good condition.
 But, toning?
 I seriously doubt it will matter when buying food with it.

 Personally, I prefer "blast white" as opposed to those which are toned.